nem035/page-rank-fun/README.md

 )
 ```

-It is important to note that repeated links are ignored.
+It is important to note that the original algorithm ignores repeated links as well as self-links.

 ### Damping Factor